 This past spring, a University of Rhode Island alumna opened a heated yoga studio in the emporium called the Rhode Island Yoga Center.
 The employees at this studio are all trained in Baptiste power vinyasa, which combines vinyasa, iyengar, and bikram yoga.

 Lauren Toracinta, says that since opening, business has been going well and they continue to see new faces everyday.
 She says they are constantly changing the class schedule and appreciate feedback from clients, as they would like to offer classes that people want.
-The studio’s most recent change is a move to all heated classes.
+Due to the low amount of negative reviews of yoga burn, and the overwhelming amount of positive feedback from clients the studio’s most recent change is a move to all heated classes.

 “That’s the one thing I’ve learned,” Toracinta said, “that the schedule will never be set in stone.”